shashanka2a/ethereum-anonymous-voting/README.md

 ## Credits
+Filecoin Foundation and co:rise would like to thank Elijah Jasso, University of Pennsylvania alumn and software engineer at Coinbase, for authoring and contributing this assignment!

 **Algorithms, Cryptography and Inspiration**

  - Hao, F., Ryan, P., & Zielinski, P. (2010).
 Anonymous voting by two-round public discussion. *Information Security, IET, 4, 62 - 67.*